How much can I borrow?

 Or if you prefer to do your own calculations, write down all your weekly non-rent expenses, such as groceries, transport, utilities, credit card bills and personal loans.
 Total your weekly expenses and subtract this amount from your current net income.

-Your Tassie mortgage consultant can give you essential tips on developing a budget that will help you get on track and get organised.
+Your Tassie mortgage consultant can give you essential tips on developing a budget that will help you get on track and get your investments organised.
 You can also use our Budget Planner Calculator to get a start on your personal budget.

 How much deposit will I need?